-ITE М DESCRIPTION 1 User Region Guideline Name Field The name of the t reatment guideline is entered in this field.
+ITE M DESCRIPTION 1 User Region Guideline Name Field The name of the t reatment guideline is entered in this field.
 2 Clinician Field The name of the clinician treating is entered here.
 Region Name Field for entering or editing the name of the region.
 Transducer Field for selecting the transducer for the region that is highlighted.
 3 Edit Region Fields Number of Lines Field for entering or editing the number of lines that is going to be recommended for the region that is highlighted.
 Field for selecting the default energy that will be used for the region that is highlighted.
-Default Energy When a transducer's energy level is changed in an existing User Region Guideline , all energy levels will be updated in that guideline for that transducer type. at have been entered into the user region treatment hlighted region is populated into the Edit Region Fields to If using the Edit Guideline user region action button, changes will not be visible in the therapy screen until a system reboot is performed.
+Default Energy When a transducer's energy level is changed in an existing User Region Guideline , all energy levels will be updated in that guideline for that transducer type.
+Lists the regions that have been entered into the user regulated into the Electric Lists of Entered Regions Lists the regions that have been entered into the user regulated into the Electric Lists of Entered Regions Lists the regions that have been entered into the user regulated into the Electric Lists of Entered Regions at have been entered into the user region treatment hlighted region is populated into the Edit Region Fields to If using the Edit Guideline user region action button, changes will not be visible in the therapy screen until a system reboot is performed.
 5 Field Controls Controls (keyboard or menu of options) used for entering information into fields.
 This section changes based on the field that is being edited.
 6 Save Button Saves the current User Region Guideline and returns to the startup screen.
 7 Add Region Button Adds a new, unnamed region to the treatment guideline.
 Deletes the highlighted region. ghted region.
 8 Delete Region Button NOTE: This action cannot be undone.
 In the event that a region is inadvertantly deleted the region will need to be re-entered.
 9 Close Button Closes the User Region Guideline dialogue without saving any changes that have been made.